-Cancellation Policy
+Cancelation Policy

-If the Rolf Institute Regional Faculty member cancels an individual class day(s), they are responsible for arranging make-up of that time.
+If the Rolf Institute cancels an individual class day, it is the responsibility of the instructor to arrange for make-up of that time.

 If the Rolf Institute cancels an entire phase of the training, all students will receive a full refund of their tuition and deposit, or can choose to apply their deposit to a future scheduled Phase.